Land of Colours – Rajasthan

 And what’s the most astonishing thing you will find here is – the huge Sun which rises and goes down in the Sand dunes of Bikaner and Jaisalmer.
 Nothing compares it when it is seen from the back of a Camel.

 But it’s not all about Sand Dunes and deserts.
 If you walk a little downwards, you will reach Udaipur – the land of lakes.
 Surrounded by lakes from all the three directions – it’s the best creation of God in Rajasthan!
 Pure and serene water when it blends with the colour of sky in the morning hours, it comes out to more than perfect.
 Peacocks dwell here and parrots make their presence!
 Although rain doesn’t show off in its full swing; yet this land is filled with water in the form of Fateh Sagar Lake and Lake Pichola!
-And that’s the beauty of Rajasthan!
+And that’s the beauty of land of the Rajputs!

 There is more to this land when it comes to Night halt here.
 Most engrossing are the Light and Sound Show which can be seen across Forts of Rajasthan.
 So, be it the Fort of Jaisalmer, Jodhpur or Udaipur – history can be seen and heard with ones’ own eyes and felt too!
 It’s more powerful than you can imagine and too real to be ignored!

 True to it’s tales and fables, it’s not only the beauty of Queens and Princess of this land; but also the food which is prepared with much pain.
 Delicacies in all the colours and tastes – are at their best when it comes to Rajasthan.
 With highest variety of delicacies in India, the land of Rajasthan does stands out when it comes to tongue and stomach!

 There is much more than just a snapshot – which can be un-veiled when one comes here!
 So, be here – feel the air; touch the land and breathe in the aroma….. .
 Be here and live a life like never before……